We guide you through how council tax works, what the council tax bands are and how to pay it

 If you fall behind on your council tax, your local authority will contact you to remind you to pay.

-If you still don’t make a payment following the reminder, you may be taken to court.
+If you still do not make a payment after the reminder, you may be taken to court.

 Get a mortgage with Trussle today